Reading time: 4 min.

 What treatments are effective for alopecia areata?

-Because alopecia areata is so erratic, it’s notoriously difficult to treat.
-But there are several treatments that have proven success, including:
+Since alopecia areata is so erratic, it’s notoriously difficult to treat.
+However, there are several treatments that have been proven successful, including:

 See these Minoxidil before and after photos to see the effectiveness of this treatment for alopecia areata.
 Then speak to your doctor or a trichologist to create a treatment plan to restore your hair.